Free Small Business SEO Audit Checklist

 Add Article or HowTo schema on guide and how-to pages

 These are the schema types AI engines (ChatGPT, Gemini, Claude, Perplexity, AI Overview) most often cite directly.
-If you have a step-by-step guide, mark it up — it dramatically improves your odds of being quoted in an AI answer.
+If you have a step-by-step guide, mark it up.
+It dramatically improves your odds of being quoted in an AI answer.

 Allow AI crawlers in robots.txt